List of Big Eyed Animals - 15 of the Cutest!

 We call the ‘owl’ birds belonging to the order Strigiformes, but there are around 200 species within this order.
 They are nocturnal animals that feed on fish, insects and mice, among other small animals.
 Owls are animals with large bulging eyes, known for their stark copper coloring.
 The eyes are very acute, allowing them to see even small prey from great height as they fly over their territory.

 The big eyes of an owl can only see straight forward, unlike the chameleon.
 However, they can rotate their head about 270º (not quite full circle).
-One thing which is strange for a nocturnal animal is that they do not use echolocation, but rely on their incredibly eyesight to survive.
+One thing which is strange for a nocturnal animal is that they do not use echolocation, but rely on their incredible eyesight to survive.
+Additionally, their facial disks help to channel sound to their ears, providing them with exceptional hearing abilities as well.

 9. Domestic cat